-MANUFACTURED HOUSING - Any structure, transportable in one or more sections, which, in the traveling mode, is eight (8) body feet or more in width and forty (40) body feet or more in length, or when erected on site, is three hundred twenty (320) square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to required utilities, which include plumbing, heating and electrical heating systems contained therein.
-Manufactured housing shall not include presite built housing as defined in RSA 674:31-a.
-See Article XX
+MANUFACTURED HOUSING (formerly known as a mobile home) - Any structure, transportable in one or more sections, which, in the traveling mode, is 8 body feet or more in width and 40 body feet or more in length, or when erected on site, is 320 square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to required utilities, which include plumbing, heating and electrical heating systems contained therein.
+Manufactured housing does not include presite built, modular or prefabricated housing as defined in RSA 674:31-a.
+See Article XX.